Judith Jones

-Judith Jones (née Bailey; March 10, 1924 – August 2, 2017) was an American writer and editor, best known for having rescued The Diary of Anne Frank from the reject pile.
-Jones also championed Julia Child's Mastering the Art of French Cooking.
-She retired as senior editor and vice president at Alfred A. Knopf in 2011.
+Judith Jones (née Bailey; March 10, 1924 – August 2, 2017) was an American writer and editor, initially known for having rescued The Diary of Anne Frank from the reject pile.
+Jones is also known as the editor who championed Julia Child's Mastering the Art of French Cooking.
+She retired as senior editor and vice president at Alfred A. Knopf in 2011 and fully retired in 2013 after more than 60 years at the company.

 Jones was also a cookbook author and memoirist.
 She won multiple lifetime achievement awards, including the James Beard Foundation Lifetime Achievement Award in 2006.

+Early life and education

+Jones was born Judith Bailey on March 10, 1924, to Phyllis (nee Hedley) and Charles Bailey.
+Her father was a lawyer.
+She grew up in Manhattan and had a sister, Susan.
+She attended the Brearley School and graduated from Bennington College in 1945 with a degree in English.

 Career

 Editor

-Jones joined Knopf in 1957 as an assistant to Blanche Knopf and editor working mainly on translations of French writers such as Albert Camus and Jean-Paul Sartre.
-Before that she worked for Doubleday, first in New York City and then in Paris, where she read and recommended The Diary of Anne Frank, pulling it out of the rejection pile.
+Jones worked for Doubleday, first in New York City and then in Paris, where she read and recommended The Diary of a Young Girl, by Anne Frank, pulling it out of the rejection pile.
 Jones recalled that she came across Frank's work in a slush pile of material that had been rejected by other publishers; she was struck by a photograph of the girl on the cover of an advance copy of the French edition.
 "I read it all day," she noted.
 "When my boss returned, I told him, 'We have to publish this book.'
 He said, 'What?
 That book by that kid?'"
 She brought the diary to the attention of Doubleday's New York office.
 "I made the book quite important because I was so taken with it, and I felt it would have a real market in America.
-It’s one of those seminal books that will never be forgotten," Jones said.
+It's one of those seminal books that will never be forgotten," Jones said.

-Jones's relationship with Julia Child similarly began when Jones became interested in Child's manuscript Mastering the Art of French Cooking, which had been rejected by a publishing house.
+Jones joined Knopf in 1957 as an assistant to Blanche Knopf and as an editor; as an editor she worked primarily on translations of French writers such as Albert Camus and Jean-Paul Sartre.
+Jones's relationship with Julia Child began when Jones became interested in Child's manuscript Mastering the Art of French Cooking, which had been rejected by a publishing house.
 After her years in Paris, Jones had moved to New York, where she was frustrated with the ingredients and recipes commonly available in the U.S. Jones said of the book Mastering the Art of French Cooking, "This was the book I had been searching for," and she got it published.
 In America's postwar years, home cooking was dominated by packaged and frozen food, with an emphasis on ease and speed.